 I have also partnered with MuralFest in Canada, which is taking place the 2nd week of June, to help book the talent this year.
 This is a big step for me in the world of street art curation and management.
 In a similar vain, I have reinvigorated my work as admin. asst. to Bruce Greig and Damien Mitchell, who recently finished a Dia de los Muertos-graffiti mural in NY.
 I have been helping them apply to RFPs to paint large-scale mural projects around the United States.
 I am so happy to be back working with these two, they are exceptional hyper-real painters, google them if you are not familiar with their work!

 Just last week, I met with JS Makkos, who owns a print press and local publishing business in New Orleans, who has agreed to produce a large-format hard-cover book on street art.
 I am managing the project for Jeremy Novy, dubbed the ‘queer Bansky’.
 The book will include approximately 140 pieces done by 40 queer street artists around the world.

 Over the next couple of years I want to build my art consultancy practice, to take on bigger and bigger public art projects and to make a name in the field.
-To be so well known in this line of work that when a Mayor’s office endeavors to start a mural program or a mural programming NPO wants to expand it’s reach or a street artist needs legal walls my phone rings :) Maybe start an business of my own?
+To be so well known in this line of work that when a Mayor’s office endeavors to start a mural program or a mural programming NPO wants to expand its reach or a street artist needs legal walls my phone rings :) Maybe start a business of my own?
 You will see!